Revisiting the question of what instantaneous normal modes tell us about liquid dynamics: Conclusions

 The highlights of our extensive analysis are collected below. \begin{itemize} \item The linear scaling of the low-frequency INM DOS has been confirmed for all six liquids.
 This validates the hypothesis that, as far as the fraction of unstable mode is finite, the Debye scaling does not emerge in the INM spectrum, not even in the finite temperature solid phase.
+This is consistent with the idea that the linear scaling arises from overdamped unstable excitations that do not have propagating wave-like nature.
 Moreover, this linear scaling has been proven to coexist with a cusp-like singularity in the eigenvalue spectrum, showing that, contrary to recent claims in the literature \cite{doi:10.1073/pnas.2119288119}, the two features are not incompatible. \item The slope of the INM spectrum in the linear scaling regime $a(T)$ grows with temperature in simple liquids, following an Arrhenius-like exponential form, as previously demonstrated in \cite{jin2024temperature}.
-On the contrary, metallic liquids display an approximate constant slope, that results (at least in the range of $T$ investigated) independent of temperature. \item Both the fraction of unstable modes, but also the slope of the INM spectrum in the linear scaling regime $a(T)$, display a sharp jump at the first-order melting transition but no signature at the Frenkel dynamical crossover. \item The fraction of unstable modes, the momentum gap of shear collective waves (k-gap) and the self-diffusion constant display a very strong correlation in the whole liquid phase, confirming their role as ``probes of fluidity''. \item The temperature dependence of the fraction of unstable modes, but also the relation between the self-diffusion constant and the latter, do not appear to be universal in the different liquid systems considered. \item Against common expectations, crystals at finite temperature display a rather large number of unstable modes, that becomes negligible only at very low temperature.
+On the contrary, metallic liquids display an approximate constant slope, that results (at least in the range of $T$ investigated) independent of temperature. \item Both the fraction of unstable modes, but also the slope of the INM spectrum in the linear scaling regime $a(T)$, display a sharp jump at the first-order melting transition. \item The fraction of unstable modes, the momentum gap of shear collective waves (k-gap) and the self-diffusion constant display a very strong correlation in the whole liquid phase, confirming their role as ``probes of fluidity''. \item The temperature dependence of the fraction of unstable modes, but also the relation between the self-diffusion constant and the latter, do not appear to be universal in the different liquid systems considered. \item Against common expectations, crystals at finite temperature display a rather large number of unstable modes, that becomes negligible only at very low temperature.
 As a consequence, the scaling of the INM spectrum remains linear.
-At low temperature, a crossover scaling between a solid-like Debye scaling and a linear regime emerges in the INM spectrum, where the crossover frequency scale decreases with $T$. \item In all liquids considered, the eigenvalue distribution displays a cusp-like singularity at $\lambda=0$.
+At low temperature, a crossover scaling between a solid-like Debye scaling and a linear regime emerges in the INM spectrum, where the crossover frequency scale decreases with $T$.
+This is caused by the presence of non-diffusive unstable modes that survive in the solid phase.
+These modes are possibly a spurious effect of the naive INM computation and can be removed using several methods (\textit{e.g.}, \cite{10.1063/1.474968}). \item In all liquids considered, the eigenvalue distribution displays a cusp-like singularity at $\lambda=0$.
 This feature can be explained both using heterogeneous-elasticity theory \cite{doi:10.1073/pnas.2119288119,Mossa2023}, but also using the soft potential model of liquids \cite{PhysRevE.55.6917,10.1063/5.0158089}.
-Moreover, the temperature dependence of the intermediate slopes and their difference as a function of temperature do not show the behavior previously reported in the literature for a simulated soft sphere liquid model \cite{doi:10.1073/pnas.2119288119,Mossa2023}. \end{itemize}
+Moreover, the temperature dependence of the intermediate slopes and their difference as a function of temperature do not show the behavior previously reported in the literature for a simulated soft sphere liquid model \cite{doi:10.1073/pnas.2119288119,Mossa2023}. \item As discussed in the main text, the linear in frequency DOS obtained from the INM analysis is compatible with the results from $k$-gap theory, suggesting an interesting connection between microscopic normal modes and collective excitations in liquids.
+Nevertheless, the INM analysis seems to underestimate the Debye quadratic contribution, specially close to the melting temperature.
+This could be an artifact of the INM approximation and in particular a result of the presence of unstable modes that do not vanish below the melting temperature. \end{itemize}

 We conclude by noticing that many of these observations are yet not understood nor rationalized from a theoretical perspective, leaving an important hole in our understanding of liquid dynamics and interesting research directions for the near future.
 We hope that our work will play a motivating role in this direction.